-R-648 Aquatic habitat restoration projects or floodplain restoration projects are allowed on agricultural lands that are unsuitable for direct agricultural production purposes, such as portions of property that have not historically been farmed due to soil conditions or frequent flooding, and which cannot be returned to productivity by drainage maintenance, or where the proposed project would result in a net benefit to agricultural productivity.
-Agriculture must remain the predominant use in the APDs and these projects shall not reduce the ability to farm in the area.
-Such projects may only be allowed on agricultural lands when there are no other suitable lands available and the project is supported by landowners who would be impacted by the project and when:
+Aquatic habitat restoration projects ((or floodplain restoration)) flood risk reduction projects are allowed ((on agricultural lands that are unsuitable for direct agricultural production purposes, such as portions of property that have not historically been farmed due to soil conditions or frequent flooding, and which cannot be returned to productivity by drainage maintenance, or where the proposed project would result in a net benefit to agricultural productivity.

+Agriculture must)) in an APD only if agriculture remains the predominant use in the same APD((s)) and ((these)) the project((s-shall)) does not reduce the ability to farm in the ((area)) same APD. ((Such)) Aquatic habitat restoration projects ((may only be allowed on agricultural lands when there are no other suitable lands available and the project is supported by landowners who would be impacted by the project and when: